 Learn how to balance study

-Participating in some of Murdoch’s social events can be a great way to take short breaks from studying.
+Making the most of Murdoch’s social events can be a great way to take short breaks from studying.
 The Murdoch Guild organises a variety of events throughout the year, including yoga and mindfulness sessions, the Winter Festival, and the annual Guild Ball.
 Murdoch’s student clubs and societies also offer a range of social events throughout the year, including cocktail parties, camps, and competitions.

 Get familiar with the campus